 SpiceJet starts online booking of Covid-19 test for passengers in India, UAE

-This makes SpiceJet the only airline to offer such a facility and will done with a visa outsourcing and technology services specialist for governments and diplomatic missions across the globe
+Low budget airline SpiceJet has commenced online booking of Covid-19 reverse transcription-polymerase chain reaction (RT-PCR) test for its passengers that can be taken at home...

-Low budget airline SpiceJet has commenced online booking of Covid-19 reverse transcription polymerase chain reaction (RT-PCR) test for its passengers that can be taken at home in India and UAE.
+Low budget airline SpiceJet has commenced online booking of Covid-19 reverse transcription-polymerase chain reaction (RT-PCR) test for its passengers that can be taken at home in India and the United Arabic Emirates (UAE).
 This makes SpiceJet the only airline to offer such a facility to its passengers.
 The airline is working with VFS Global, a visa outsourcing and technology services specialist, to provide this facility.

-The airline said the cost of the test will be as per the price set by local government bodies and the same rates will apply for children and adults.
+The airline said the cost of the test would be as per the price set by local government bodies, and the same rates will apply for children and adults.

 The airline spokesperson said, “Passengers will have to visit SpiceJet’s website and avail the service under the ‘Add-ons’ section.
 To initiate the booking process, they will have to click on the ‘Book now’ button and follow a few simple steps to book an appointment.
 They can either request for a test at their doorstep or visit the nearby lab, as per their convenience and the available schedule.
 Besides, customers will also be offered the option to select their preferred testing location and appointment slot.